Motivational interviewing method treats the whole person

 “We offer caring services to treat the whole person,” MacLennan said.
 “People who are suffering are not happy with where their life is - and through MI we can help them understand they deserve to have a better life.”

-A Charlottetown native, Jody began her career at the federal women’s prison in Truro, NS, after graduating from Carleton University.
+A Charlottetown native, Jody began her career at the federal women’s prison in Truro, Nova Scotia after graduating from Carleton University.

 “I was seeing so many offenders who were there because of drug and alcohol addictions.
 I wanted a chance to do some more preventative work, and to help people make different choices before they ended up in jails and institutions."